kozakaron/Bubble_dynamics_simulation_CPP/README.md

 parameter_study = api.example_parameter_study()
  ```

-Just like as for control parameters, you need to provide the mechanism and excitation type as strings, enable_ variables as bool and species and fractions as lists.
+Just like the case of the control parameters, you need to provide the mechanism and excitation type as strings, enable_ variables as bool and species and fractions as lists.
 However, numerical variables are provided as a range, see [./include/parameter_study.h](./include/parameter_study.h).
 There are 3 available options:
- * **Constant**: This variable is set as a fixed value, isn't changed in the parameter study.
+ * **Constant**: This variable is set as a fixed value, and it isn't changed in the parameter study.
 E.g.: `{"type": "Const", value=1.0}`
  * **Linear range**: This parameter takes part in the parameter study.
 The variable is changed from start to stop with num_step equal increment.
 E.g.: `{"type": "LinearRange", start=0.0, end=1.0, num_steps=10}`
  * **Power range**: This parameter takes part in the parameter study.
 The variable is changed from start to stop with num_step increments.
 Subdivision is uneven, controlled by power.
 E.g.: `{"type": "PowRange", start=1.0, end=100.0, num_steps=10, base=2.0}`